Bixi81/COVID-19_excess_deaths/README.md

 **Abstract:**

 This article investigates excess mortality in Germany (Übersterblichkeit) from 2016 to April 2020 and in particular possible excess mortality during the Covid-19 outbreak (23 March 2020 to 19 April 2020 considered).
-The results suggest that there is little to no excess mortality beyond the [officially reported Covid-19 deaths](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Fallzahlen.html).
+The results suggest that there is little to no excess mortality *beyond* the [officially reported Covid-19 deaths](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Fallzahlen.html), which indicates that official figures are relatively accurate and that there is no larger number of "hidden" deaths due to Covid-19.

 - The estimated number of excess deaths in the considered period ranges between 0 and 170 deaths, with an expected values of 93 (OLS model).
 - 74% of excess deaths are attributable to the age group 81+ years.